Hybanos/TOP25-GEMM/report/report.typ

 = Methodology
 == System information

-All code shown here is tested on 2 separate machines, each with different hardware and installations of linux.
+All code shown here has been developed and tested on 2 separate machines, each with different hardware and installations of linux.
 For the sake of clarity, most of the discussion will be about *System A*, with some comparison with System B when it seems necessary.

 #align(center,
     table(